 Proposed for Buckingham County

 Compressor stations house natural gas fired engines, turbines or electric motors that drive compressors to compress, or pump, natural gas to move it through the system.
 They are located along a pipeline route usually placed at a distance of 40 to 100 mile intervals along the pipeline.
-The natural gas enters the compressor station, where it is compressed by a turbine, motor, or engine.
+The Atlantic Coast Pipeline would have only 3 compressor stations.
+One at the beginning, one in Buckingham, and one at the end… The natural gas enters the compressor station, where it is compressed by a turbine, motor, or engine.
 (Electric-motor driven compressors are considered cleaner burning and emit no particulate matter.
 Natural gas-fired turbines burn a portion of the natural gas in the pipeline and would emit pollutants. www.FERC.GOV/INDUSTRIES/GAS.ASP ) Dominion’s engineers have reported during their informational meetings that the compressor station they have proposed for Buckingham is intended to be gas fired.

 This compression for the 42” pipeline is approximately 1400psi, that’s about 40 times the pressure in an automobile tire.
 To achieve this—four giant turbines run 24/7 to produce horsepower equivalent to two hundred NASCAR race cars.